digital-analysis-co/digital-analysis-co/docs/blog/posts/share_events_google_analytics_google_ads.md

 Sharing an event rather than duplicating tracking across two systems helps by ensuring there's a single source of event data.

-However with this approach note that the new goal event won't show up in Google Ads as quickly as with a regular Google Tag Manager tag since Google Analytics data usually has a 1-2 day lag.
+However, with this approach, the new goal event won't show up in Google Ads as quickly as with a regular Google Tag Manager tag since Google Analytics data usually has a 1-2 day lag.
 On top of that, importing an event from Analytics to Ads will not make use of conversion windows.

-## Adding a Google Ads GTAG ID as a Destination to the Google Tag
+## Adding a Google Ads Gtag ID as a Destination to the Google Tag

 [About the Google tag](https://support.google.com/tagmanager/answer/11994839).

 > The Google tag (gtag.js) is a single tag you can add to your website that allows you to use a variety of Google products and services.
 Instead of managing multiple tags for different Google product accounts, you can use the Google tag across your entire website and connect the tag to multiple destinations.

-This route makes sense if you have GTAG on the page and are not using Google Tag Manager for tracking pageviews and events.
+This route makes sense if you have gtag on the page and are not using Google Tag Manager for tracking pageviews and events.

 Access Google Tag admin via Tag Manager [https://tagmanager.google.com/#/home](https://tagmanager.google.com/#/home) then click on "Google Tags"